 Where Can I Get an Associate Degree in Diagnostic Medical Sonography?

 Our Associate of Science in Diagnostic Medical Sonography is offered through a blended method (online and residential).
 We offer four different locations in four different areas including Atlanta, Orlando near Altamonte Springs, Palm Beach near Delray Beach and Miami near Miami Gardens.

 How Long Does It Take to Get a Sonography Degree?

 Our Associate of Science Degree in Diagnostic Medical Sonography will take approximately 24 months from start to finish.
 This includes all necessary requirements including clinical rotation and coursework both in-person and online through our online learning platform.

 How Do You Get a Sonography Degree?

-To receive a degree in diagnostic sonography, you will need to complete approximately two years of coursework through an accredited institution.
-Through Cambridge, our curriculum is offered as a hybrid, both online and in-person for the core classes, clinical rotation and labs.
+To receive a degree in our diagnostic medical sonography, you will need to complete approximately two years of coursework through an accredited institution.
+Through Cambridge, our curriculum is offered as a hybrid, both online and residential for the core classes, clinical rotation and labs.
 Some of the coursework you must complete includes:

 - Anatomy and Physiology

 - Sonography Anatomy